emeryberger/csconferences/README.md

 * All code and data for this site is at [https://github.com/emeryberger/csconferences](https://github.com/emeryberger/csconferences).
 * For any corrections or updates, please make a pull request to the above site.
-* To regenerate this page and all the graphs, run `make` .
+* To regenerate this page and all the graphs, run `python3 build.py --all > README.md` .
 * This site was developed by and is maintained by [Emery Berger](https://github.com/emeryberger).